Westfield Fire Dept. breaks ground on new headquarters

-The Westfield Fire Dept. recently held a ground-breaking ceremony for its new $12.8 million, 36,000-square-foot fire station and headquarters at the southeast quadrant of 171st Street and Ditch Road.
+The Westfield Fire Dept. recently conducted a ground-breaking ceremony for its new $12.8 million, 36,000-square-foot fire station and headquarters at the southeast quadrant of 171st Street and Ditch Road.

 Station 81 replaces the current fire station and headquarters at Westfield’s Public Safety Building, 17535 Dartown Rd.
 Station 81 will feature eight bays, a new training tower, physical fitness facilities, living quarters, fleet services and administrative offices.